Anirudh-RV/ImageAnnotation/README.md

 3. Have Separate user login.
 4. Manage different user data.
 5. conflicting names of the images are taken care of, while saving.
+4. Preprocess of images to size 512,512 / user given resolution.

 Interactive tool for Image annotation